joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 ```

 `obscured` is a flag that specifies whether the client should hide board
 goals.
-If true, the data in `squares` is not guaranteed to be accurate.
+If true, the data in `spaces` is not guaranteed to be accurate.

-`squares` is a list of objects, each corresponding to a square on the
+`spaces` is a list of objects, each corresponding to a space on the
 board.
 Each Goal object consists of:
 - A `position` field, which is an integer from 0 through 24 with the
-  position of this square on the board.
+  position of this space on the board.
-- A `text` field, with the text that should be displayed on the square.
+- A `text` field, with the text that should be displayed on the space.
 - An optional `tooltip` object, which specifies additional information about
   this goal that can be seen on hover.
-- An `auto` field, which indicates that this square will be automatically
+- An `auto` field, which indicates that this space will be automatically
   completed and should be represented as such to the user.

 ### Board (Plugin)